 David Ou is a Master of Public Policy candidate at the Luskin School of Public Affairs interested in international and regional development and the role of business and trade in creating a common prosperity.
 Before returning to school at Luskin, he conducted field research projects as a student at Fudan University, completed an independent research project on private enterprises in the Pearl River Delta, and developed business opportunities with a local trading company in Southeast Asia.
 David is a great lover of film and the works of J.R.R.
 Tolkien.
 He enjoys street photography, barbell training, and The Economist in his free time.

-Maya Yang is a second-year student, double-majoring in English and Political Science.
+Maya Yang is a third-year student, double-majoring in English and Political Science.
 Born and raised in Abu Dhabi before moving to Los Angeles for college, she is particularly interested in the political and social affairs of the Middle East and its relations with the West, and the United Nations in general.
-In addition to working with The Generation, Maya is involved with Model United Nations, is a research assistant at UCLA’s Center for Middle East Development (CMED), and a Peer Learning Facilitator at the Undergraduate Writing Center.
+In addition to working with The Generation, Maya is an intern at Gulf State Analytics, a geopolitical risk consultancy firm, a research assistant at UCLA’s Center for Middle East Development (CMED), and a Peer Learning Facilitator and Supervisor at the Undergraduate Writing Center.
 In her free time, she enjoys sampling different types of oatmeal, music-surfing, and occasionally finds herself in ‘third-culture kid’ identity crises that never seem to go away.

 Justin Schmerler is a second year majoring in International Development Studies and Economics.
 He is also an Undersecretary General of BruinMUN in UCLA’s Model United Nations organization and a member of its competitive travel team.
 Justin spent this past summer in Washington, DC, interning in the Executive Office of the President, for the United States Trade Representative.
 He enjoys playing basketball and tennis in his free time, and hopes to obtain a Masters degree in International Affairs and a Law degree after UCLA.